 NOTE: Carver will be decommissioned on September 30, 2015.
-Users are encouraged to begin migrating their Carver workloads to Edison.
+Users are encouraged to migrate their Carver workloads to Edison.
 Please see Retirement Plans for more information.

 Current Status: Up